Leopards & Lions, Zambia

 Arriving at the Bushcamp, we were greeted by the staff with a beautiful song – it’s always so good to hear their voices.
 And then after wiping away the dust with cool damp towels, we were shown to our tents.
 Our “tent” looked over the Kapamba River, and it was great to have a semi-outside shower with a view of the elephants meandering by on the other side of the river.

 As part of the evening game drive, drinks were in the Kapamba River, the chairs set up in the water, and drinks served as the sun set behind the distant mountains.
-We also enjoyed lunch in the river the following day – yummy salads with barbecued chicken and meat.
+We also enjoyed lunch in the river the following day – yummy salads with barbecued chicken and meat (even the barbecue was in the river).

-On our second day there, our guides learned that lions had killed a hippo 15kms or so away from us.
+On our second day there, our guides heard that lions had killed a hippo 15kms or so away from us.
 Off we went, warned that the kill would be a very smelly one.

 And smelly it was!
 We were able to get close up-wind, and watch multiple lions taking turns to nibble, while vultures stood close by on the ground and in a nearby tree.
 There were about 12 lions taking turns to eat and guard the kill, then moving away to sleep.
-One had 2 very small cubs that also wandered down to the carcass close to one of the adults.
+One had two very small cubs that also wandered down to the carcass, staying close to the adults.